 We emphasize that wellbeing is an organizing principle that ensures simultaneous flourishing of people and nature.
 It binds together an ethic of nature and ethics of people/community into a practical framework for creating integrated socio-ecological wellbeing.
 Our paper discusses the theoretical and practical implications of this position and presents illustrative cases of innovative wellbeing-oriented organizations, both business and social.
 We explain why we need wellbeing organizations anchored in the wellbeing economy movement.

-In collaboration with Ludwig Museum co-organized the “Slow Life – Slow Business” workshop on March 18, 2022 at the ICN Business School in Nancy, France.
+In collaboration with Ludwig Museum, I co-organized the “Slow Life – Slow Business” workshop on March 18, 2022 at the ICN Business School in Nancy, France.
 The workshop is based on and develop further the “SLOW LIFE.
 Radical Practices of the Everyday” exhibition of Ludwig Museum.

 In the first part of the workshop curators and artists of the SLOW LIFE exhibition shared their views on slowness and its relevance for today’s life.
 In the second part of the workshop academic thinkers like Paul Shrivastava (Penn State University & ICN Business School, Nancy) David M. Wasieleski (Duquesne University & ICN Business School, Nancy), and myself explored the meaning and relevance of the slow approach for business referring to ecological regeneration and human scale organizing.

-The book offers a comprehensive picture about the economic conceptions of the world religions and their related business and management models.
+The book offers a comprehensive overview about the economic conceptions of the world religions and their related business and management models.
 Inspiring working examples are presented to show the creative power of economic spirituality in different faith traditions and diverse socio-cultural contexts.
-The present-day ecological, social and ethical crisis requires solutions that go beyond the mainstream materialist and individualist worldviews and cultivates more holistic approaches that integrate both the material and the non-material aspects of human existence.
 The desirable spiritual turn in business and management can be supported by the economic conceptions of the world religions and their innovative models.

-The book argues that the dominant understanding of economic rationality, namely individualistic, self-interest maximization should be replaced with a broader notion of reason.
-Nobel Prize winning economist Amartya Sen suggested that reason requires subjecting one’s choice of action, including objectives, values, and priorities to reasoned scrutiny.
+The book argues that the dominant understanding of economic rationality, namely the individualistic, self-interest maximization model should be replaced with a broader notion of “reason”.
+Nobel Prize winning economist Amartya Sen suggests that reason requires subjecting one’s choice of action – including objectives, values, and priorities – to reasoned scrutiny.
 In this way business actors can rationally pursue objectives based on their spiritual values and priorities.

 In The Economy of Francesco program initiated by Pope Francis I organized a workshop entitled “New Business Models for Human Flourishing & Ecological Regeneration” on September 23, 2022 in Assisi, Italy.